 K.I.N.D.
-Fund Desks Make A Big Difference for Students in Malawi
+Fund Desks Make a Big Difference for Students in Malawi

 Singing and dancing, excited students crowded around a truck as it pulled off the main road into a schoolyard on a sunny morning in October, filled with precious cargo: desks for the classrooms of Bwengu Primary School in Mzimba District, northern Malawi.